Wendela Boreel: Training and early career

-The daughter of a Dutch diplomat, Jonkheer Boreel, and an American mother, Edith Margaret (née Ives), Boreel grew up in England and attended the Slade School of Fine Art.
+The daughter of a Dutch diplomat, Robert John Ralph Boreel, jhr, and an American mother, Edith Margaret (née Ives), Edith Wendela Boreel was born in Pau, Basses-Pyrénées, France, on March 18, 1896.
+Boreel grew up in England and attended the Slade School of Fine Art.
 Boreel's first interest at Slade was in drawing.
 She began attending evening classes at the Westminster Technical Institute where she was discovered by Sickert.
 He gave her access to a studio in Mornington Crescent where she began painting.

 Boreel's first solo exhibit was in 1919 at Walker's Gallery.
 She also held shows at the New English Art Club and as part of Frank Rutter’s Allied Artists’ Association and the London Group.
 However, her earliest successes were in etching and she was elected to the Royal Society of Etchers in 1923.

-Tite street
+Tite Street

-Boreel and her parents lived on Tite Street and she became friends with Frank Schuster and met John Singer Sargent, James Abbott McNeill Whistler, Edward Elgar, Siegfried Sassoon, W. B. Yeats, Thomas Hardy, Roger Fry, Glyn Philpot and Martin Hardie.
+Boreel and her parents lived on Tite Street and she became friends with Frank Schuster and met John Singer Sargent, James Abbott McNeill Whistler, Edward Elgar, Siegfried Sassoon, W. B. Yeats, Thomas Hardy, Roger Fry, and Glyn Philpot.